course-details-portlet

 The candidate

-• can apply and adopt experimental methods such as time to peak force, peak force, rate of force development and have practical skills relevant to perform the tests
+• can apply and adopt experimental methods to measure strength and have practical skills relevant to perform the tests

 • can present outcomes of research in a written laboratory report, evaluate and discuss scientific results